DV

 Strategy & risk

-GPIX tracks SPX with a s&p500 approach, while SPYI tracks S&P 500 Index with an options approach.
-Beta is 0.8543 for GPIX and 0.69 for SPYI, indicating SPYI is less volatile relative to the market.
+GPIX tracks SPX with a covered call approach, while SPYI tracks S&P 500 Index with an options approach.
+Beta is 0.8543 for GPIX and 0.7 for SPYI, making SPYI the less volatile of the two by this measure.

 GPIX beta0.8543